evsynthacademy/search-screen/modules/Screening/_posts/2002-01-05-full-screening.md

 Congratulations!
 You now know how to screen your studies!

-It’s time to move on to the next step of conducting a systematic review: <a href = "http://evsynthacademy.org/extract-data/">extract your data</a>.
+It’s time to move on to the next step of conducting a systematic review: <a href = "http://evsynthacademy.org/extract-data/">Extract Your Data</a>.